Keep improving, the retrospective way, in a COVID-19 context

 Most of our habits have changed since the outbreak of the COVID-19 virus.
 For example, we used to tackle problems that we can handle easily in the feature team, but now that we’re all shut in our houses, many topics seem harder to work on, such as “I worked close to that other team, what’s up now?”, or “we used to do the daily meeting in front of the board, I can’t now!”, or even “I don’t know how to get informed often about COVID-19 decisions of the company”.
 Most of the deal is to get those topics back to our circle of influence (Stephen Covey’s).

-With preparation, organization and feedback, we managed to find something that works for us.
-Success is about “done” topics, involving people, and enhancing motivation and sanity of teams.
+With preparation, organization, and feedback, we managed to find something that works for us.
+Success is about “done” topics, involving people, and enhancing the motivation and sanity of teams.
 This is how we do retrospectives.

 We are composed of 7 feature teams that all have their own Agile culture.
 We tend to follow Kent Beck XP’s principles as a general rule.

-We also coordinate and align together with circles, and a higher-circle, following Sociocracy’s principles, formed by double linking of the functional leader and a representative of each circles.
+We also coordinate and align together with circles, and a higher-circle, following Sociocracy’s principles, formed by double linking of the functional leader and a representative of each circle.

 Regarding sprints, it’s a one week duration time in which each team keeps a relative degree of freedom on how they organize their own.
 No more.

 About the demo, I won’t take your time in this article, but you can read a really good one from a colleague of mine, Gaetan: Story of a weekly demo, the XP way.

 Yes, there are retrospectives.
 Every team usually do their own retrospectives their own way: you can find some games, some round tables, or sometimes more academic retros.
 The goal: keep focusing on actions.
 But now we’ve entered in the Coronavirus outbreak, other problems rose up about organization, ways to communicate, to work, etc.